 What are the symptoms of menorrhagia?

-If you have to change your pad or tampon every 1 to 2 hours because it's soaked, or bleed longer than 7 days, see your healthcare provider.
+If you have to change your pad or tampon less than every 1 to 2 hours because it's soaked, bleed longer than 7 days, or you pass clots the size of a quarter or larger see your healthcare provider.
 Spotting or bleeding between periods is also a sign of a problem.

-The symptoms of menorrhagia may look like other conditions or medical problems.
+The symptoms of menorrhagia may look like other conditions or health problems.
 Always see your healthcare provider for a diagnosis.

 How is menorrhagia diagnosed?

 Your healthcare provider will ask you about your health history and about your periods.
 You will also have a physical exam including a pelvic exam.
 You may be asked to keep track of your periods and how many pads or tampons you use for a few months if you haven’t already done so.

 Blood tests.
 These check for anemia and test how fast your blood clots.